sboots/vote-yes-yukon-website-2025/content/_index.md

     hide: true
 ---

-## Vote YES Yukon

-Alongside the next Yukon territorial election, we’re having a plebiscite on electoral reform in the Yukon.
-Vote YES for a more awesome Yukon.
+<p class="homepage-subheading hx:font-medium">Alongside the next Yukon territorial election, we’re having a plebiscite on electoral reform in the Yukon. <span class="hx:font-semibold">Vote YES for a more awesome Yukon</span>.</p>

 ## What’s happening?

 When the next Yukon election takes place, eligible voters will also be able to choose “Yes” or “No” on an electoral reform plebiscite question.

-The question asks if voters want to change to a ranked vote system – where you rank your choice of candidates in order – or to stick with the current first-past-the-post voting system, which everyone agrees is pretty terrible.
+The question asks if voters want to change to a ranked vote system – where you rank your choice of candidates in order – or to stick with the current first-past-the-post voting system, which everyone agrees is [pretty terrible](https://sboots.ca/2025/08/20/in-support-of-the-yukon-electoral-reform-plebiscite/#what-s-happening).

-If you want to change, vote yes!
-If you want to stick with first-past-the-post, vote no.
+**If you want to change, vote yes!
+If you want to stick with first-past-the-post, vote no.**

 You can find out more on [Elections Yukon’s plebiscite page](https://electionsyukon.ca/en/plebiscite), or in their [plebiscite explainer video](https://www.youtube.com/watch?v=NjM1tPb4wAI).